 Social media management tools like Hootsuite and Sprout Social are great for scheduling content across many social channels, months in advance – not only saving you the daily task of coming up with witty, relevant, valuable content but also giving you more time to spend with your audience.

-Rather than try to come up with something thoughtful and engaging on the fly (not easy and usually not worth it), social media management tools let you think ahead and plan for holidays, product releases, newsletter blasts and more.
+Rather than try to come up with thoughtful and engaging content on the fly (not easy and usually not worth it), social media management tools let you think ahead and plan for holidays, product releases, newsletter blasts and more.
 For example, a bakery that knows it’s National Croissant Day on January 19, can prepare some great content in advance.
 Another topic for another day.

 If you’re ever short of ideas, just scroll through this Days of the Year calendar for inspiration.
 The list is endless, and fun and you’ll definitely find a ‘special day’ to tie into your company.
 Just don’t don’t over do it.